 - March 2012.
 All ferry companies and all but two airlines have stopped importing animals destined for research laboratories in the UK.
 Every year some 15,000 animals – mostly mice – are shipped in from abroad.
 They account for 1% of the animals used in UK laboratories.
 Macaque monkeys imported from China into the UK are subjected to travel times of up to 58 hours, with little or no food or water.

+- Badger cull stopped in Wales.
+A controversial cull of badgers in Wales aimed at cutting TB in cattle will no longer go ahead.
 Instead, it will be replaced by a multimillion-pound programme to vaccinate dairy herds.
 However, considering the animal suffering associated with industrial milk production and the negative human health aspects of drinking cows’ milk, it would make even more sense for people to simply stop drinking cow’s milk altogether.